ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 It is possible to retrieve genesis block information (zero_state) from the [configuration file](https://ton.org/global-config.json).
 Understanding the complexities and details of this is not necessary but it's important to remember that the default value of the `subwallet_id` is `698983191`.

-Each wallet contract checks the subwallet_id field for external transactions to avoid instances when requests were sent to wallet with another ID:
+Each wallet contract checks the subwallet_id field for external messages to avoid instances when requests were sent to wallet with another ID:

 ```func
 var (subwallet_id, valid_until, msg_seqno) = (cs~load_uint(32), cs~load_uint(32), cs~load_uint(32));